matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

 ever since early VCSs, but they have a different meaning when it comes to distributed version control.
 In CVS, a commit required network connectivity to the repository.
 In fact, most tasks like branching, commiting and merging code required connectivity to the central repository in CVS.
-Git decides instead to define commits as a set of changes applied to the code (i.e. a **diff**) plus some metadata; these changes are linked not to a remote repository but to a local one.
-Among the metadata Git links to each commit, we can mention:
+In Git, commits are simply named snapshots of your files on a given point in time plus some metadata; among the metadata Git links to each commit, we can mention:
 + A hash which can be seen as an identifier of the commit on the tree
 + The commit author (the one who made and commited the changes)